FD-/LaMetric-SDK/README.md

 # Steps

-## 0. Get SSH access (Optional)
+## 0. Get SSH access

-Installing custom apps on your LaMetric device __no longer requires__ having SSH access to the device, so it works on the original stock firmware.
-See the Deployment section below for details.
+Installing custom apps __on recent firmware versions__ requires SSH access to the device.
+If you use a firmware earlier than 2.1.0, you can use the method described under the Legacy Deployment section below for details.

-Still, having SSH access is the most convenient method for developing custom apps for the LaMetric Time, so you may still be interested in enabling it.
 Although SSH access is already enabled on the stock firmware, it's protected by an unknown password.
 In order to circumvent this password, you have two options:

 -   The LaMetric has a firmware flashing mode, but it performs a signature check, so that only official firmware files can be installed.
 However, a LaMetric user has figured out the original signing key, and released a version of firmware version 2.0.24 that has SSH access enabled and can be installed via USB using the official firmware update procedure described at https://help.lametric.com/support/solutions/articles/6000095176-lametric-time-can-not-boot-up-and-shows-the-loading-indicator-all-the-time-4-dots-are-spinning-aro.
 Refer to https://github.com/chorankates/h4ck/issues/2 for details.

--   Alternatively, you can physically open your device and remove the micro SD card that is soldered onto the main PCB.
-Mount it on a computer and modify the root password hash in /etc/shadow.
+-   Alternatively, you can physically open your device and remove the micro SD card that is mounted on the main PCB.
+Put it in a computer and modify the root password hash in /etc/shadow.
 This should work even on newer versions of the LaMetric OS firmware.

 ## 1. Set up the compiler toolchain